towolf/towolf.github.com/docs/PsychDocumentation/VideoRecording.markdown

 The DC1394 engine is available on Linux and OSX and can currently only record video, but no simultaneous audio.

-\- Check VideoRecordingDemo for regular video recording via [GStreamer](/docs/GStreamer)\!
-On both MacOSX and MS\-Windows, one often needs to pass special settings or codec types for video recording and especially combined video \+ audio recording to work.
+- Check VideoRecordingDemo for regular video recording via [GStreamer](/docs/GStreamer)\!
+On both MacOSX and MS-Windows, one often needs to pass special settings or codec types for video recording and especially combined video + audio recording to work.
 That demo illustrates at least one set of settings which were shown to work on OSX and Windows in December 2013.

-\- Check VideoDVCamCaptureDemo for video recording from DV cameras.
-These cameras seem to need special treatment on all systems, but especially on MS\-Windows and the demo shows how to do that.
+- Check VideoDVCamCaptureDemo for video recording from DV cameras.
+These cameras seem to need special treatment on all systems, but especially on MS-Windows and the demo shows how to do that.

-\- Check VideoMultiCameraCaptureDemo for video capture and recording from multiple professional class IIDC/DCAM compliant firewire and USB cameras on Linux and OSX via the DC1394 engine.
+- Check VideoMultiCameraCaptureDemo for video capture and recording from multiple professional class IIDC/DCAM compliant firewire and USB cameras on Linux and OSX via the DC1394 engine.